gdmcdonald/proteomicsliteratureminer/README.md

 ## Installation

-You can install the released version of proteomicsliteratureminer from [SIH-GIT](https://github.com/Sydney-Informatics-Hub/Omix-Lit-Miner) with:
+You can install the released version of Omix-Lit-Miner from [SIH-GIT](https://github.com/Sydney-Informatics-Hub/Omix-Lit-Miner) with:

 ``` r
 install.packages(devtools) # only if devtools is not installed